UniLogin/UniLogin/docs/source/relayer.rst

   - **added** - emitted on add new key to manage contract
   - **keysAdded** - emitted on add multiple keys to manage contract

-`Note:` Events are emitted after send transaction, not when transaction is mined.
-You need to wait until it is mined.
+`Note:` Events are emitted right after send transaction, not when transaction is mined.
+You need to wait until it is mined (e.g. use waitToBeMined function).

-Event returns transaction detalis as transaction hash.
+Event returns transaction detalis as transaction hash or gasPrice.

 **this.hooks.addListener(eventType, callback)**